El Greco Museum, Toledo

-The El Greco Museum (in Spanish: Museo del Greco) is located in Toledo, Spain.
-It celebrates the mannerist painter El Greco (Domenikos Theotokopoulos, 1541–1614), who spent much of his life in Toledo, having been born in Fodele, Crete.
+The El Greco Museum (Museo del Greco) is a single-artist museum in Toledo, Spain, devoted to the work and life of El Greco (Domenikos Theotokopoulos, 1541–1614), who spent much of his life in Toledo, having been born in Fodele, Crete.
+It is one of the National Museums of Spain and it is attached to the Ministry of Culture.

 The house and museum

 The museum first opened in 1911 and is located in the Jewish Quarter of Toledo.
 It consists of two buildings, a 16th-century house with a courtyard and an early 20th century building forming the museum, together with a garden.
 The house recreates the home of El Greco, which no longer exists.
 The museum houses many artworks by El Greco, especially from his late period.
 There are also paintings by other 17th-century Spanish artists, as well as furniture from the period and pottery from Talavera de la Reina in the Province of Toledo.